biodata-fun/course_material/master_in_plant_genomics_2020/STUDENT_GUIDE_VAR_CALLING.md

 ![vt_gen_attrbs_igv](https://www.ebi.ac.uk/~ernesto/IGSR/masters_IAMZ_jan2020/vt_gen_attrbs.png)

-You can also click on the blue vertical bar to display genotype information and attributes:
+You can also click on the blue vertical bars to display the genotype information and genotype attributes:

 ![variant_gt_attrbs_igv](https://www.ebi.ac.uk/~ernesto/IGSR/masters_IAMZ_jan2020/variant_gt_attrbs.png)

-Let's examine in detail an INDEL variant.
-For this, enter the following genomic coordinate in your navigate box:
+Let's take a closer look to an INDEL variant.
+For this, enter the following genomic coordinate in the search box:

         10:9,058,200-9,058,229

-Click on the variant on the left side of the screen:
+Click on the red vertical bar in the center of the screen:

 ![indel_example1_igv](https://www.ebi.ac.uk/~ernesto/IGSR/masters_IAMZ_jan2020/indel_example1.png)

 You can see that this is a 1bp insertion (CAA->CAAA) that have an alternate allele_count=2.
-Which means it is an homozygous variant, this can be confirmed by clicking on the genotype information bar:
+Which means it is a homozygous variant, this can be confirmed by clicking on the genotype information bar:

 ![indel_example2_igv](https://www.ebi.ac.uk/~ernesto/IGSR/masters_IAMZ_jan2020/indel_example2.png)

-Now let's visualize a SNP, for this enter the following genomic coordinate in the navigate box:
+Now, let's visualize a SNP, for this enter the following genomic coordinate in the search box anc click the leftmost variant:

         10:9,059,325-9,059,426